 The site provides you with a set of tools, but for them to be effective you have to do the work.
-That means spending time reflecting, planning, and practicing new leadership habits.
+That means spending time to reflect, plan, and practice new leadership habits.
 You have to find your own answers as you explore what is important to you.
 This is not a prescriptive website; instead, it is an organic, growing collection of ideas that will evolve over time in response to alumni needs and suggestions.

 What is leadership development?

-Since its inception, leadership development at Owen has been about empowering you with tools and skills to assess your strengths, weaknesses, and effectiveness—in other words, setting a foundation of self-awareness and using this knowledge to reflect in a structured way such that you can better learn from your experiences and build personal development and growth habits.
+Since its inception, leadership development at Owen has been focused on empowering you with tools and skills to assess your strengths, weaknesses, and overall effectiveness—in other words, setting a foundation of self-awareness and using this knowledge to reflect in a structured way.
+The end goal is for you to better learn from your experiences and build personal development and growth habits.

 How is this different from career planning?

 Leadership development impacts a career, without question, but it is not a replacement for career planning and development.
 Alumni Career Management offers resources that can help guide you through the job search process and assist you in re-evaluating your career trajectory.
-If, however, you are transitioning to a new role, seeking to develop or improve a specific leadership skill, wanting to understand what leadership development resources can do for you, or wanting to work individually with an executive coach to address any of these topics, then you are in the right place!
+If, however, you are transitioning to a new role, seeking to develop or improve a specific leadership skill, wanting to understand what leadership development resources can do for you, or interested in working individually with an executive coach to address any of these topics, then you are in the right place!

 Will this replace my organization’s development planning?

-You should view these resources as supplementing any leadership development resources offered by your organization or other sources.
-The line of questions and pathways provided here will offer you a road map to be a better consumer of your company’s resources and leadership development by showing you how to leverage what your organization offers and filling in the remaining gaps using alumni leadership development resources.
+You should view these resources as a supplement to any leadership development resources offered by your organization or other sources.
+The line of questions and pathways provided here will offer you a road map to be a better consumer of your company’s resources and leadership development by showing you how to best leverage what your organization offers and filling in any remaining gaps using alumni leadership development resources.

 Are these resources intended to be used on my own or in collaboration with others?

-These pages include individual tools that you can use to guide your thinking and process on your own, as well as tools and suggested points in which collaboration, such as engaging with an executive coach through the Owen Coaching Network, might yield more powerful results.
-We also encourage you to discuss the topics and frameworks offered throughout the site with your colleagues, family and friends as you engage leadership development.
+These pages include individual tools that you can use on your own to guide your thinking and process, as well as tools and suggested points in which collaboration, such as engaging with an executive coach through the Owen Coaching Network, might yield more powerful results.
+We also encourage you to discuss the topics and frameworks offered throughout the site with your colleagues, family and friends as you engage in the leadership development process.